slburson/misc-extensions/README.md

 multiple values; some result collectors make use of the additional values (again, see below).

-A literal `nil` may be supplied as an abbreviation for the n-ary identity function `#'values`.
+A literal `:id` may be supplied as an abbreviation for the identity function;
+it is equivalent to `#'values`.  (`nil` may be written instead of `:id`, but this usage is a bit unclear and is deprecated.)

 ### 2.2.
 Argument types